Ap3x/connect4/README.md

 ##### Game Screen

 Human moves are accomplished with the mouse movements.
 A token is dropped after a mouse click.
 Computer opponents automatically move.
-The game ends either when four of a players tokens line up or when there are no valid moves left on the grid.
+The game ends in a "win" when four of a players tokens line up vertically, horizontally, or diagonally, and the game ends in a "tie" when there are no valid moves left on the grid.

 ![2](https://imgur.com/XLp0hgE.png "Game Screen")